About Marco

 Information Theory class — 17.Nov.2016

-In July 2013, he was in a PhD seminar at IADE University with Professor Carvalho Rodrigues and his other students.
+In July 2013, he was in a PhD seminar at IADE university with Professor Carvalho Rodrigues and the Professor's doctoral students.

 PhD Seminar at IADE University